chuyaowang/obsidian/Machine Learning/Concepts/Softmax.md

 ### Intuitive Explanation

 1. **Exponential Emphasis**:
    - **Highlighting Differences**: By applying the exponential function to each element, the softmax function accentuates the differences between values.
 Higher values become much larger after exponentiation, while smaller values become comparatively smaller.
-This emphasizes the relative importance of higher scores.
+This emphasizes the _relative importance_ of higher scores.

 2. **Normalization**:
    - **Sum to One**: The sum of these exponentiated values is computed, and each exponentiated value is then divided by this sum.
 This ensures that the resulting values form a probability distribution (i.e., they are non-negative and sum to 1).

 ### Why It Makes Sense

 - **Relative Importance**: The original vector might represent some form of raw, unbounded scores indicating the relative importance or likelihood of different classes or outcomes.
-By exponentiating these scores, we are effectively translating them into a scale where the differences become more pronounced.
+By exponentiating these scores, we are effectively translating them into a scale where the _differences become more pronounced_.

 - **Normalization**: Once we have these pronounced differences, normalizing them ensures that they can be interpreted as probabilities.
 Probabilities inherently need to sum to one, providing a meaningful way to compare the relative likelihoods of different outcomes.
 -